Trump Administration Rule Would Penalize Immigrants For Needing Benefits

 Dombi says the irony is that many home care workers need public assistance because their low pay rates are set by the government program — Medicaid — that funds many of the services they provide.

-"The fact that the workers may be earning $20-$25,000 a year is primarily due to the fact that Medicaid is not paying enough for them to have a living wage," he says.
+"The fact that the workers may be earning [$20,000] to $25,000 a year is primarily due to the fact that Medicaid is not paying enough for them to have a living wage," he says.